 - [1] The parties had no objection to the panel representing the Board as constituted to hear this complaint.
-No jurisdictional matters were raised at the outset of the hearing. - [2] On a point of procedure, both the Complainant and the Respondent requested that all evidence and argument presented at the hearing be carried forward and cross referenced to a number of complaints scheduled to be heard by this panel the week of August 19, 2013.
-Accordingly, while the subject property is a B quality Beltline retail property, argument regarding the capitalization rate that should be applied to A quality Beltline retail properties would also be advanced.
-The Board agreed to the parties' request and proceeded to hear the merits of the complaint.
+No jurisdictional matters were raised at the outset of the hearing. - [2] On a point of procedure, both the Complainant and the Respondent requested that all evidence and argument presented at the hearing of file number 72465 on August 19, 2013, be carried forward to this hearing.
+The Board agreed to the parties' request.